Shorku/rhnet/README.md

 `data/geometries.tar.xz` archive provides **geometries of solvents and polymers'** repeating units (in `XYZ` format) which were used to calculate electron densities.
-Filenames in the archive follow a certain convention:
+Filenames in the archive use the following convention:
 * Filenames contain four indexes separated by `_`
 * The first index is a letter: either `p`(olymer) or `s`(olvent)
 * Second index is an ID number of polymer specified in